Open-Catalyst-Project/tutorial/README.md

 # ocp-tutorial

 This tutorial was designed for an ACS workshop at the Fall ACS meeting in San Francisco on August 16, 2023.
-It will be a work in progress until then.
+We continue to update it.

 The hosted web pages can be found at https://open-catalyst-project.github.io/tutorial/intro.html.

 ## Usage

-### Fall ACS 2023

-We are providing a Jupyter Lab environment with GPU support for the Fall ACS  2023 workshop.
-Instructions for access will be provided at the Workshop.

 ### In GitHUB Codespaces

 This repo provide a Codespace for running OCP.
 One checkpoint is available at /home/mambauser/gnoc_oc22_oc20_all_s2ef.pt.
 This is also in the env var $OCP_S2EF.